kube-academy/kalab-kubectl/workshop/content/step13.md

     command: kubectl api-resources
     ```

-- View all the resources deployed to the cluster in the Default Namespace:
+- View all the resources deployed to the cluster in the current namespace:

     ```terminal:execute
     command: kubectl get all
     ```

-- View all the resources deployed to the cluster in all of the Namespaces:
+- View all the resources deployed to the cluster in all of the namespaces:

     ```terminal:execute
     command: kubectl get all --all-namespaces